jmccance/jmccance.github.io/content/home/about.md

 # Hi!

-My name is Joel McCance, and I build software for a living.
-I like to get excited about things, and then try to get other people excited about those same things.
+My name is Joel McCance.
+I build software for a living.

-I write [here](/#posts) and on [Medium](https://medium.com/@jmccance).